Fastelavn pastry

 Antwerpengade 10, 2150 Nordhavn

 Every year the fastelavnsboller from Andersen & Maillard are among the best rated fastelavnsboller in the city.
-This year they continue their success with two different kinds of fastelavnsboller, that they came up with last year: ”We serve the classical fastelavnsboller in two different flavors.
-One with vanilla cream, blackcurrant jam, and whipped cream, and one with chocolate/orange ganache with whipped cream”.
+This year they continue their success with three different kinds of fastelavnsboller.
+Besides selling and old-fashioned, Andersen & Maillard will also serve two version made from a cross-laminated pastry fastelavnsboller.
+One with vanilla cream, blackcurrant jam, and whipped cream, and one with chocolate/orange ganache with whipped cream.

 Juno the Bakery